carla-simulator/carla/Docs/how_to_build_on_linux.md

 latest stable code may be best to switch to the `stable` branch.

-Now you need to download the assets package, to do so we provide a handy script that downloads and extracts the latest version (note that the package is >10GB, this step might take some time depending on your connection)
+Now you need to download the assets package, to do so we provide a handy script that downloads and extracts the latest version (note that this package is >3GB, this step might take some time depending on your connection)

 ```sh